DevRajivSharma/Coding-Notes/Javascript/Promise/Promise.md

 # Promises in JavaScript

-## What is a Promise?
+## What is Promise?
-A **Promise** in JavaScript represents a value that may be available now, in the future, or never.
-It is an object that handles asynchronous operations and allows you to avoid callback hell.
+- A **Promise** is a proxy for a value that will eventually become available.
+- It represents the **completion or failure** of an asynchronous operation.
+- Provides better handling of asynchronous operations than callbacks.

+## Why Use Promises?
+- Cleaner asynchronous code handling
+- Better error management
+- Chainable operations
+- Built-in methods for concurrent operations
+- Avoids callback hell
+- Integrates well with async/awaitto avoid callback hell.

 ### Promise States:
 1. **Pending**: Initial state; the promise is neither fulfilled nor rejected.